-NOTE: Install a filter with a minimum unrestricted medium area that meets the application requirements of the furnace in the duct above the coil that is accessible for monthly cleaning or replacement by homeowner.
+Install a filter with a minimum unrestricted medium area of 324 in in the duct above the coil that is accessible for monthly cleaning or replacement by homeowner.

 Filtering Methods - Upflow Furnaces

 Non-Ducted Return Air

 Furnaces may be installed with unducted or ducted return air.
 For unducted systems with air conditioners or heat pumps, the following optional equipment is recommended: upflow stand, coil cabinet, upflow duct connector, and wall mount grille.